 - A. Vacation dates shall be selected twice each year.
-Annual vacation leaves shall be granted on the basis of seniority for all requests made in writing to the Employer during the month of June and December of each year at the time requested insofar as possible, subject to requirements of service. - B. In case requests for vacation time are made after January 1st and July 1st, such vacation dates shall be scheduled as the workload permits and priority shall be based on date of application.
+Annual vacation leaves shall be granted on the basis of seniority for all requests made in writing to the Employer during the month of May for vacation requests for the months of July through December, and November for vacation requests for the months of January through June of each year at the time requested insofar as possible, subject to requirements of service.
+In all cases, approval for vacation leave shall be made within five (5) business days following May 31st and November 30th respectively. - B. In case requests for vacation time are made after December 1st and June 1st, such vacation dates shall be scheduled as the workload permits and priority shall be based on date of application.
 The Employer shall respond within 30 days from the submission date of the vacation request.
-The Employer shall, within 30 days of June 30th and December 31st of each year, post schedules of annual vacation leaves in the appropriate work areas.
-Supervisors will update this list as applications are submitted and approved after June 30th and December 31st.
+The Employer shall, within 30 days of May 31st and November 30th of each year, post schedules of annual vacation leaves in the appropriate work areas.
+Supervisors will update this list as applications are submitted and approved.